wishy78/DevOps-Course-Bank-API/README.md

 # Bank API

 This is a standalone exercise to practice writing tests and engaging in Test Driven Development (TDD).
+Clone this repository and then open the resulting `DevOps-Course-Bank-API` folder in VSCode.
+Open it as the project folder - don't open a parent folder and then browse down to the repository folder, otherwise subsequent instructions here will not work.

 ## Setup